iterative/dvc.org/static/docs/get-started/example-pipeline.md

 re-implement your code/application.

-The key step to notice is that DVC automatically derives the dependencies between the experiment steps and builds the dependency graph (DAG) transparently.
+The key step to notice is that DVC automatically derives the dependencies between the experiment stages and builds the dependency graph (DAG) transparently.

 Not only can DVC streamline your work into a single, reproducible environment,